willkg/douglas/docs/config_variables.rst

       py["blog_language"] = "en"

-   This gets used in the RSS flavours.
+   This gets used in the RSS themes.

    Refer to `ISO 639-2`_ for language codes.
 Many systems use two-letter ISO 639-1 codes supplemented by three-letter ISO 639-2